dorlugasigal/DLG-Shortener/README.md

   </a>
 </p>

-> Dlg-Shortnera url shortner made with React, .Net Core 3.1 and dep
+> Dlg-Shortner a url shortner made with React, .Net Core 3.1 and dep

 ### 🏠 [Homepage](loyed to a container on Heroku)